Red, White and Blue Mini Cheesecake Cups (No-Bake)

 • If you don’t have enough small glasses, don’t worry.
 Use whatever you have on hand.
 As you can see from the photos, I used what I had on hand.

-• With large glasses – you want to keep them half-full only or even less, to roughly match the size of the smallest glasses you are using.
+• With large glasses, you want to keep them half-full only or even less, to roughly match the size of the smallest glasses you are using.

 • To achieve maximum freshness, I recommend topping them with fresh blueberries right before serving.

-• Cornstarch can be omitted completely here!
+• Cornstarch can be omitted completely here.
+The strawberry layer will be looser, but still tasty.

 More summer desserts for the 4th of July

-White Chocolate Waffle Cake – If you like unique cakes, try this one!
+• White Chocolate Waffle Cake: If you like unique cakes, try this one!
 Store-bought waffles serve as a base for a rich white chocolate layer and a delicious blueberry topping.

-Lemon Posset – An easy citrus dessert without gelatin, this English version of Italian Panna Cotta can be easily topped with berries to turn it into a simple 4th of July dessert.
+• Lemon Posset: An easy citrus dessert without gelatin, this English version of Italian panna cotta can be easily topped with berries to turn it into a simple 4th of July dessert.

 Print Pin Rate